 One year for a celebration of mine, my mother ran around like a chicken with her head cut off.
 She made a cake from scratch, strung up decorations, blew up the balloons (with her own breath!) and stuffed the loot bags.
-PLUS cleaned the house from top to bottom, bomb ass mom coming through.
+PLUS cleaned the house from top to bottom.
 The finishing touches that morning would be that she would dress my sister and I into our frilly dresses all while timing it perfectly to open the front door with a giant COME ON IN grin.
-Only our puppy Apollo, had another idea in mind.
+Only our puppy at the time had another idea in mind.

 So let’s rewind to the part where my mom was making the cake.
-Not sure why but she chose blue icing that year, and this was LONG before the kids movie Frozen was a hot commodity.
-In the good ol 80’s the food dye for decorating came in these little soft squishy plastic vials, and like most mothers will relate, amongst all of the chaos and party prep, she lost track of the little blue tube (doorbell is about to ring, guests are about to arrive) until she realizes that our puppy was now using this blue vial as a chew toy.
+Not sure why but she chose blue icing that year.
+In the 80’s the food dye for decorating sweets came in these little soft squishy plastic vials, and like most mothers will relate, amongst all of the chaos and party prep, she lost track of said squishy vial (doorbell is about to ring, guests are about to arrive) until she realizes that our puppy was now using this blue filled tube as a chew toy.

-Insert life lesson here: When a puppy gets something that it shouldn’t have in its mouth – do not run towards it.
-Pretty sure a puppy acknowledges this as “WANNA PLAY WITH ME!!!”.
-So our pup takes off leaving a trail of blue behind him, and to add insult to injury don’t my sister and I come running down the stairs just in time for our blue poodle to jump up and give us each a blue paw stamp of approval, party dresses ruined.
-You can’t make this up!
+Insert life lesson here: When a puppy gets something that it shouldn’t have in its mouth – do not run towards it, because in puppy language this means “WANNA PLAY WITH ME!!!”.
+So he takes off leaving a trail of blue behind him, and to add insult to injury don’t my sister and I come running down the stairs just in time for our blue poodle to jump up and give us each a blue paw stamp of approval.
+You just can’t make this up!